jgomo3/nebrios_docs/source/api/index.rst

 ==============

 This document describes how to create endpoints in your Nebri instance, or consume other API's with Python scripts.
 An API endpoint is instantly available by creating a script in the API section of the admin or over ssh.
-See :doc:`folder_structure`.
+See :doc:`../misc/folder_structure`.
 The endpoint is then reachable with URL structure:

 ::